keboola/developers-docs/extend/generic-extractor/api/pagination/response-url.md

 }
 {% endhighlight %}

-The configuration expects that a response contains a `links.next` field with the URL of the next page, e.g.:
+The configuration expects a response to contain a `links.next` field with the URL of the next page, e.g.:

 {% highlight json %}
 {